Amplenote allows you to invoke an "Express Link" dialog by typing

 # and selecting a heading to paste

-Inserting a section from another note using double brackets with the equal sign
+Inserting a section from another note using the note linking dialog with the equal sign

-If you would like the note being linked to take all of the tags from your current note (desirable if you're creating notes around a single project), use the
+If you would like the note being linked to inherit all of the tags from your current note (desirable if you're creating notes around a single project), use the

 Ctrl-Shift-[ hotkey instead: